anchrysoula/slides/model_uncertainty.md

    - For classification: average entropy is used.
 ## Second strategy: Different neural network architectures
 - The number of layers, hidden neurons and activation functions is varying.
-- Accounts for uncertainty from model misspecification
+- Accounts for uncertainty from model misspecification.

 --